UWCNuclear/xia4MANDELA/README.md

 #  How to acquire data with POLL2 (.ldf files)

+Where is the parameter file in the directories?
+Upload required files here.

 **Step 1.** To start POLL2, navigate to the "acq" directory and type:

     poll2